d2l-ai/d2l-vi/chapter_multilayer-perceptrons/dropout_vn.md

     # In this case, all elements are dropped out
     if dropout == 1:
         return np.zeros_like(X)
+    # In this case, all elements are kept
+    if dropout == 0:
+        return X
     mask = np.random.uniform(0, 1, X.shape) > dropout
     return mask.astype(np.float32) * X / (1.0-dropout)
 ```